KurbanIntelligenceLab/audit-of-understanding/README.md

 mkdir output
 ```

-### 4. Login to huggingface through terminal (ensure that you have access to all required models to run experiment)
+### 4. Login to huggingface using private key (ensure that you have access to all required models to run experiment)

 ```bash
 !huggingface-cli login